 You’ll need to score at least a 162 on a 100-200 scale.

-The test will cover foundations of professional practice, screening, assessment, evaluation and diagnosis, and the planning, implementation and evaluation of treatment.
+The test covers foundations of professional practice, screening, assessment, evaluation and diagnosis, and the planning, implementation and evaluation of treatment.

 - Generating a prognosis